Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Appendix

 We compare answers produced by our controller in three settings: \emph{ON} (all four adaptive policies enabled), an \emph{ablated} variant with exactly one policy disabled, and \emph{OFF} (all four adaptive policies disabled).
-Each table uses the same prompt shown below and shows the full reasoning text side by side.

-\textbf{Prompt:} \textit{Janet’s ducks lay 16 eggs per day.
-She eats three for breakfast every morning and bakes muffins for her friends every day with four.
-She sells the remainder at the farmers' market daily for \$2 per fresh duck egg.
-How much in dollars does she make every day at the farmers' market?}
+The answers are shown in Table~\ref{case: no vocab size}.

 { }